Splatoon: Print media

 Between January 2016 and March 2017, two webcomic series based on Splatoon appeared in Enterbrain's Weekly Famitsu magazine: Honobono Ika 4koma illustrated by Kino Takahashi, and Play Manga by various doujin writers.
 The comics were published by Kadokawa Future Publishing on 15 June 2017.

 A Splatoon manga series illustrated by Sankichi Hinodeya began serialization in Shogakukan's CoroCoro Comic magazine in February 2016, following a one-shot published in CoroCoro in May 2015.
 The licensing rights to publish the manga in North America was later acquired by Viz Media in 2017.
 In July 2017, a motion comic adaptation of the manga was announced and then released on CoroCoro's YouTube channel the following month.
 As of February 2018, the manga has over 800,000 copies in print and the series is currently ongoing.

 In April 2017, a manga series illustrated by Hideki Goto titled Splatoon: Squid Kids Comedy Show was published in Bessatsu CoroCoro Comic.
 It was also later acquired by Viz Media, who translated and published the series in North America.

 Music

+The music of Splatoon is composed by Toru Minegishi, Shiho Fujii, and Ryo Nagamatsu, with Toshiyuki Sudo, Yumi Takahashi and Sayako Doi also composing for the third installment.

 In the universe of Splatoon, the game's protagonists, the Squid Sisters, Off The Hook, and Deep Cut, are fictional popstars which create and perform the music as heard within the games.
-As a result, a series of real-life virtual concerts featuring holograms of the game's protagonists have been held at various locations.
+Other music heard in the game's singleplayer and multiplayer modes and idle areas are composed by other in-universe musicians.
+In an 'Ask the Developers' feature from Nintendo, series creator Hisashi Nogami, composer Toru Minegishi, and graphic artist Seita Inoue explained the decision to establish the music of Splatoon as being created by in-universe artists as a way to add to the depth of the game's world and depict the passage of time between each game.
+In the interview, Inoue described that "...the music can account for not only bands existing in this world, but also things like their history, the relationship between their members and how their approaches to life changed over time, it would add depth to the Inkling world."

+A series of real-life virtual concerts featuring holograms of the game's protagonists have been held at various locations.
+The music of Splatoon has been described as eclectic and experimental.
+Much of the music incorporates genres such as pop, punk rock, hip-hop, metal, funk, pop-punk, and electronic music.
+Specific songs in the series include inspiration from genres such as J-pop, ska, orchestral, dubstep, reggae, post-punk, lo-fi, Celtic rock, jazz, jazz fusion, and punk jazz; music in Splatoon 3 also incorporates elements of world music, specifically from classical Japanese music, Carnatic music, samba, and funk carioca, due to the Japanese, Indian, and Brazilian influences from the members of Deep Cut.